CPPTemplates/MedievalSurvival/data/resourcepacks/creator pack/README.txt

+This is the version for Minecraft Java Edition.
+You can get the version for Minecraft Bedrock Edition here: https://creatorlabs.net/marketplace/creatorpack/ .

 The CreatorPack was made by CreatorLabs.
-The newest version of this pack can be downloaded from the official website: https://www.creatorlabs.net/downloads/creatorpack
+The newest version of this pack can be downloaded from the official website: https://www.creatorlabs.net/downloads/creatorpack/ .

-If you want to contact CreatorLabs, you can do that via the contact form: https://www.creatorlabs.net/contact
+If you want to contact CreatorLabs, you can do that via the contact form: https://www.creatorlabs.net/contact .

-By using this pack you are agreeing to the Terms of Use for this pack: https://creatorlabs.net/downloads/creatorpack-java#terms-of-use
+By using this pack you are agreeing to the terms of use for this pack: https://www.creatorlabs.net/downloads/creatorpack/legal-information/ .

-More content can be found on the official website: https://www.creatorlabs.net
+More content can be found on the official website: https://www.creatorlabs.net .

 Social Media: